perez987/OpenCore-and-UEFI-Secure-Boot/guide/The easy way.md

 - /usr/standalone/firmware/FUD/MultiUpdater/MultiUpdater.efi
 - /usr/standalone/firmware/FUD/USBCAccessoryFirmwareUpdater/HPMUtil.efi

-These files must be copied to the OpenCore EFI folder on the USB stick and registered with the Enroll EFI Image option as we did with OpenCore .efi files.

 But I have tested **with and without** enrolling these macOS files in the firmware and I have seen that the only file required, at least in my case, is **boot.efi**.
 I have tried enrolling only boot.efi and OpenCore .efi files and OpenCore boots fine with UEFI Secure Boot enabled.
-Of course it also does enrolling up the other 4 files too but to me they don't seem to be necessary.
+Of course it also does enrolling the other 4 files too but to me they don't seem to be necessary.